ActiveState/documentation-public/content/state/commands/platforms.md

 ---
-title: "Command: platforms"
+title: platforms
 ---

-The `platforms` command lists the platforms in your project, and allows you to add and remove platforms, and search for available platforms on the ActiveState Platform.
+List the platforms in your project, and allows you to add and remove platforms, and search for available platforms on the ActiveState Platform.<!--more-->

 ## Usage